datagrok-ai/public/help/develop/develop.md

 Deploying such package locates it to the Datagrok host URI (such as `https://dev.datagrok.ai`) under `api → packages/published/flies → <PACKAGE_NAME>/<VERSION>/_/<DIGIT>`, where you'd set breakpoints.

-### Debugging through Other IDEs

-We've noticed that for some of our users native debugging (using a Chrome plugin) from JetBrains IDEs (ItelliJ IDEA, WebStorm) didn't work out of the box.
-This doesn't seem to be related to Datagrok, but has to do with the general environment.
-We are figuring out a recommendation for these encountering problems with WebStorm.
-If you've been through this yourself and found a cause, please let us know how you had it resolved, by posting to our Community Forums: https://community.datagrok.ai/.

 ### Troubleshooting Debugging